decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-05-strong-chain-quality.md

 ## Strong Chain Quality vs Chain Quality

 Chain Quality is a long horizon proportionality property: over time, a coalition that holds $X\%$ of the stake obtains roughly $X\%$ of the blocks.
-Strong Chain Quality is an intra block proportionality property: in every block, a coalition that holds $X\%$ of the stake has inclusion rights over valid inputs of its choice up to $X\%$ of the available blockspace.
+Strong Chain Quality is an intra block proportionality property: in every block, a coalition that holds $X\%$ of the stake is guaranteed inclusion of its valid inputs up to $X\%$ of the available blockspace.

 Let $B$ be the fraction of the block that is allocated to a coalition that holds $X\%$ of the stake.
 Both properties imply that $E[B\mid CQ] = E[B\mid SCQ] = X$, but observe that $VAR[B\mid SCQ] = 0$ while $VAR[B\mid CQ] = X(1-X) \gg 0$.
 This reduced uncertainty could lead to a competitive advantage in markets where consistency in winning races is critical.